 Dawson Foundation Repair offers a free home foundation inspection* to homeowners who suspect they may have seen any of the warning signs of a concrete slab or foundation problems.
-Our evaluation of your foundation's condition is a process developed and refined since 1984 by owners Martin Dawson and Anthony Grimwood.
+Our evaluation of your foundation’s condition is a process developed and refined since 1984 by owner Martin Dawson.

 Please read the five phases of a free home foundation inspection and contact us to schedule an appointment today!
 Our knowledgeable staff will answer all of your foundation questions and walk you through every step of the foundation repair process.
 To get the most out of anything, you must know the facts, and Dawson Foundation Repair is ready to give you the information you need to make an informed decision.
 We also offer you FREE foundation maintenance tips.